-Name and Age Principal Occupation For The Past Five Years and other Directorships or Significant Affiliations Matthew J. Gould 52 Years Vice Chairman of our board since January 2011; Director since December 1999; President and Chief Executive Officer of our company from June 1989 to December 1999 and a Senior Vice President from December 1999 through June 2011; President of Georgetown Partners, Inc. since 1996; Senior Vice President of BRT Realty Trust since 1993 and Trustee since June 2004 and from March 2001 to March 2004; Vice President of REIT Management Corp. since 1986.
-Matthew J. Gould is the son of Fredric H. Gould and brother of Jeffrey A. Gould.
-Matthew J. Gould served as our president and chief executive officer for ten years and has served as one of our senior vice presidents since he relinquished the CEO position in 1999 to become president of Georgetown Partners, Inc., the managing general partner of Gould Investors L.P.
-In addition to his general knowledge of real estate matters, he devotes a significant amount of his business time to the acquisition and sale of real property, and he brings his knowledge and expertise in these areas to his board activities.
-He also has experience in mortgage financing and real estate management, activities in which he is frequently involved.
-His experience as a real estate executive is a valuable asset to our board of directors in its deliberations.
-J. Robert Lovejoy Director since June 2004; Since 2000, Director, since June 2011, Chairman and since July 2011, Interim Chief Executive Officer of Orient-Express Hotels Ltd., a New York Stock Exchange listed luxury lodging company and sophisticated adventure travel operator.
+Name and Age Principal Occupation For The Past Five Years and other Directorships or Significant Affiliations J. Robert Lovejoy Director since June 2004; Since 2000, Director, since June 2011, Chairman and from July 2011 to May 2012, Interim Chief Executive Officer of Orient-Express Hotels Ltd., a New York Stock Exchange listed luxury lodging company and sophisticated adventure travel operator.
 Founder and principal of J.R.
 Lovejoy & Co.
 LLC, providing consulting and advisory services regarding strategy and finance to corporate, investment and financial clients; Partner, Chief Administrative Officer and General Counsel of Coatue Management LLC, a privately owned investment management company, from December 2009 through December 2010; Managing Director of Groton Partners, LLC, merchant bankers, from January 2006 to December 2009; Senior Managing Director of Ripplewood Holdings, LLC, a private equity investment firm, from January 2000 to December 2005; a Managing Director of Lazard Freres & Co.
 LLC and a General Partner of Lazard's predecessor partnership for over 15 years prior to January 2000; Mr. Lovejoy, an attorney, has extensive experience in investment and merchant banking and throughout his career has been involved in raising capital in private and public transactions, mergers and acquisitions, business law and accounting issues.
 His exposure to these areas makes him a valued member of our board of directors.